sarang-lvs/llama2-70B-Quant-Chainlit/README.md

 - This was developed using Llama2 7B Quantized model in conjunction with LangChain and FAISS.
 - This enitre solution runs on a CPU architecture and needs at least 16GB of memory free to run the model.
-- LLMs like Llama2 need large computing power (read - GPUs, TPUs etc.), so a technique called quantization is used instead, which makes it possible to reduce the size, and makes it possible to run the model on a regular laptop CPU.
+- LLMs like Llama2 need large computing power (read - GPUs, TPUs etc.), so a technique called quantization is used instead, which reduces the size and precision, but makes it possible to run the model on a regular laptop CPU.
 - Chainlit is a web framework used for creating this bot.

 ## Usage